domingo, mayo 18, 2025

 In Spain, there are examples of clubs that individually choose to impose these maximums.
 The Levante does not spend more than 350.000 euros in a player's chips and Valencia cannot pay any player beyond 1,8 million per season.
 But at the collective level, things are different.

 Madrid and Barcelona spend what they “ask the market” regardless of spending a euro more or less.
-Por contra, Almeria, Thunderbolt, Valladolid, Elche, Levante and Celta cannot pass the 14 millions of euros, practically a figure very similar to its television income.
+On the contrary, Almeria, Thunderbolt, Valladolid, Elche, Levante and Celta cannot pass the 14 millions of euros, practically a figure very similar to its television income.
 However, if it had set a joint salary cap that no club can spend more than X in chips, surely the classification would not be so distorted.

 Of course, the problem would be that the Spanish teams would compete at a disadvantage with Europe.
 Therefore, It should be a rule at UEFA or FIFA level, that everyone will be affected equally.
 With it, large expenses would be avoided and budgets would be more rational according to the demand society.
 Pure utopia.